 Life After Graduation

 The small size of our program allows each resident seeking a fellowship to have the personalized attention of the faculty within that subspecialty.
 In addition, our supportive core faculty and program director create opportunities for those matching in a fellowship to receive the training opportunities and support to be successful.
 For example, residents have pursued research projects and publications with the aid of the subspecialty faculty, and we have built tailored schedules to accommodate subspecialty continuity clinics.
-Over the past 10 years, we’ve matched 24 residents to fellowships of their choice in 11 different subspecialties.
+Over the past 10 years, we’ve matched 24 residents to fellowships of their choice in 10 subspecialties.
 Our match rate for graduating residents going into fellowship is 92 percent, which is due not only to the high quality of residents coming into the program but also to the customized support they receive during residency.

 Many of our graduating seniors entering hospitalist medicine credit their wonderful experiences with our hospitalist faculty for engendering an interest in hospital-based general internal medicine.
 Due to our unique rounding system, our residents entering hospital medicine find themselves well prepared to act as efficient attendings right out of residency.
 We ensure that those who wish to be trained in inpatient procedures receive this training either during wards months or during a special procedure elective.
-For those interested in hospitalist medicine, Virginia Mason provides superior medical training and the skills needed to have a fulfilled career.
+For those interested in hospitalist medicine, Virginia Mason provides superior medical training and the skills needed to have a fulfilling career.

 We are proud that about 40 percent of our residents choose a career in primary care with many of them staying at Virginia Mason.
 As our residents receive excellent primary care training as part of the primary care program, and as part of an institution known for quality improvement, they are often sought after by both local clinics and health systems in other states.
 Residents are taught to practice primary care with a focus on evidence-based practice, patient experience, and team-care models, ensuring a fulfilling career in what is often seen as a challenging environment.